josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/📜_Historical_Context/README.md

 ## 🍾 Why The Suez Crisis?

-The :contentReference[oaicite:0]{index=0} is unusually useful as a systems-learning environment because it contains:
+The Suez Crisis is unusually useful as a systems-learning environment because it contains:
 - postcolonial legitimacy pressures,
 - secrecy regimes,
 - alliance fracture,